Surfing the Web at Work

 In addition to the concern about the kinds of sites employees are visiting at work for these reasons, a number of additional concerns motivate employers to monitor employees surfing the web at work.

-Litigation is a serious issue to employers said Nancy Flynn, executive director of The ePolicy Institute and author of The ePolicy Handbook, 2nd Edition (AMACOM, 2008) and other internet-related books.
+Litigation is a serious issue to employers said Nancy Flynn, executive director of The ePolicy Institute and author of The ePolicy Handbook and other internet policy-related books.

-According to SHRM (accessed 1-11-18—you must be a member), "In this age of digital information, business managers, HR professionals, IT professionals and legal professionals must work closely together to develop policies and procedures related to employment record-keeping.
+According to the Society for Human Resource Management (SHRM), "In this age of digital information, business managers, HR professionals, IT professionals and legal professionals must work closely together to develop policies and procedures related to employment record-keeping.
 In the event of employment-related litigation, a thorough search will likely be done of an employer's electronic records.

 "Electronic data are becoming increasingly important in legal proceedings.
 Consultation with legal counsel about electronic data storage, retention and destruction is especially important since the Federal Rules of Civil Procedure—Rule 34 was amended specifically to address discovery rules for electronically stored information."